 American Committee on Arthropod-Borne Viruses (ACAV)

 The ACAV meets annually in association with the American Society of Tropical Medicine and Hygiene (ASTMH).
-An executive council is the governing body of the ACAV, the member of which serve four-year renewal terms.
+An executive council is the governing body of the ACAV, the members of which serve four-year renewal terms.

 All people interested in joining the ACAV may do so by attending a meeting and signing their name to the attendance sheet or by contacting the Executive Council Chair at the address listed below.
 Membership in the ASTMH is not a requirement for membership in the ACAV.